Towards Web3 Applications: Easing the Access and Transition: Conclusion

 \section{Conclusion}

 In this paper, we gave a research question by exploring the connotation of Web3 and the key differences between Web2 and Web3 applications.
 We proposed a new framework, named \textsc{WebttCom}, to enable a seamless transition from Web2 to Web3.
 In particular, \textsc{WebttCom} can smoothly connect traditional Web2 applications to mainstream Web3 blockchain platforms while additionally ensuring high data privacy and governance, and improving development productivity.
 Our design innovative introduces an interpreter mechanism that can aggregate and deal with requests between Web2 and Web3 spaces.
-Accordingly, we implement a full-stack system with 11.351+ lines of code and launch a survey for evaluating the effectiveness of our framework.
-Corresponding interviews with five experienced participants confirmed \textsc{WebttCom} satisfies our research question with a few possible limitations of the framework and its related business cases.
+Accordingly, we implemented a full-stack system consisting of over 11,351 lines of code, conducted a performance evaluation, and launched a survey to assess the effectiveness of our framework.
+Corresponding surveys with experienced participants confirmed \textsc{WebttCom} satisfies our research question with a few possible limitations of the framework and its related business cases.
 We further provide our recommended improvements, including the extension of the framework to involve more blockchain platforms and search for more business cases.